Inside the Crypto World's Biggest Scandals - Coindoo

 The Ponzi Scheme

 Trendon Shavers is one of the first known individuals to conduct a Bitcoin Ponzi scheme.
-He developed Bitcoin Savings and Trust, an investment scheme which guaranteed interest rates of 7 percent per week to investors who loaned Bitcoins to his platform while he applied a market arbitrage strategy.
+He developed Bitcoin Savings and Trust, an investment scheme that guaranteed interest rates of 7 percent per week to investors who loaned Bitcoins to his platform while he applied a market arbitrage strategy.

-Shavers managed to gather 7 percent of all Bitcoins in circulation, which he then used to pay returns, making investors believe that the scheme was legit.
+Shavers managed to gather 7 percent of all Bitcoins in circulation, which he then used to pay returns, making investors believe the scheme was legit.
 This is why he kept on receiving backing from investors.
 He then disappeared with all the funds in August 2012.

-The Singapore Scandal
+The Singapore Crypto Scandal

 A wealthy Malaysian named Mr. Pang decided to travel to Singapore in order to purchase Bitcoins with cash in a face-to-face meeting with an alleged broker.